 Cognitive Performance Changes

-How could the cognitive performance of adapted polyphasic sleepers be used to show that polyphasic sleeping is dangerous?
+How could the cognitive performance of adapted polyphasic sleepers show that polyphasic sleeping is dangerous?
 This ties into whether polyphasic sleepers are sleep deprived.
-When you’re sleep deprived, your cognitive performance will decrease.
-If you track your cognitive performance to see any changes after successfully adapting to a polyphasic schedule, you could determine if you’d actually still be sleep deprived.
+When you are sleep deprived, your cognitive performance will suffer.

-Second, the sample size was, with only one person tested, extremely small.
+- Second, the sample size was small.
+There was only one participant.

-Third, there was one other result that was a bit worrying, namely how the weight of the subject changed as time progressed.
-During the experiment, he gained about 5 kilos of weight, though he did note that the experiment took place during the winter holidays.
+- Third, there was one other result that was a bit worrying.
+The weight of the subject changed as time progressed.
+During the experiment, he gained about 5 kilograms; however, he did note that the experiment took place during the winter holidays.

 The goal is to finish the application that measures cognitive performance, which should provide good results on the question of whether polyphasic sleeping is dangerous.

-Some concrete point that someone interested in showing that polyphasic sleeping is dangerous would need to find evidence for is:
+Here are some concrete points that someone wants to show that polyphasic sleeping is dangerous would need to find evidence for:

-- That the cognitive performance of adapted polyphasic sleepers has decreased.
+- The cognitive performance of adapted polyphasic sleepers has decreased.

-- That the cognitive performance does not return to the same levels after an adapted polyphasic sleeper has returned to monophasic sleep.
+- The cognitive performance does not return to the same levels after an adapted polyphasic sleeper has returned to monophasic sleep.